KPUCE/AI-Powered-Software-Development/docs/GPT5PRD.md

 ---

-© 2025 DEEPIN Project — All Rights Reserved.
+© 2025 FreeDivingLog Project — All Rights Reserved.